jhustata/livre/lab3.md

 ## Part 1

-Write a .do file which imports [transplants.dta](transplants.dta) and performs the data management/exploratory data analysis tasks described below using the slides we have discussed in class.
+Write a .do file which imports [transplants.dta](transplants.dta) and performs the data management/exploratory data analysis tasks.
 Your .do file (lab3_lastname.do) must create a log file (lab3_lastname.log).
-This file will contain your answers for both part 1 and part 2 of today's lab.
+This file will contain only <u>code</u> and some annotation, but <u>no answers</u> (we will get these on our machines when we run your script).
 Do **not** submit your log files as part of the assignment.

 1. Perform a $\chi^2$ test to test the association between recipient work-status (`rec_work`) and gender (`gender`).
 Using conditional `if` and `else` statements, make Stata print: